Harinikannan98/PDA-PreD/README.md

 1. Program is basically using python3, and demands few python packages to run.
 2. Please ensure the packages such os,re, Bio, numpy, functools,sys, time, shutil, subprocess, math, uuid, cgitb, timeit, wget, glob, urllib, pandas, warnings are installed.
 3. Make sure that the naccess, has the executable path, installed in the local system
-4. Also it need the installation of 3vvv software, used for volume and surface area calculation 5.
+4. Also it need the installation of 3vvv software, used for volume and surface area calculation (Source: https://github.com/vosslab/vossvolvox)
+5. Foldx exectable file

+Run:
+1. Run "python3 pdpredict.py"
+2. Enter option for PDB-ID and PDB-file
+3. Provide the PDB ID or PDB-file with chain
+4. Enter the DNA strand, strucutral and functional class
+5. The program will be executed, and the result will be provided in result.txt In the Form of PDB ID, Chain, Predicted affinity(kcal/mol), dissocation constant(M).
+You can also access it through the webserver https://web.iitm.ac.in/bioinfo2/pdapred/index.html